monir178/unity-uplift-client/README.md

 Copy code
 pnpm run dev
 Usage
-Once the development server is running, you can access the application at http://localhost:3000.
+Access the application at http://localhost:3000.

-Sign Up: Create a new account or log in with an existing account.
-Dashboard: View and manage all relief efforts from a single dashboard.
-Track Deliveries: Monitor the status and location of deliveries in real time.
-Manage Donors: Keep track of donor information and contributions.
 Contributing
-Contributions are welcome!
-To contribute to Unity Uplift, follow these steps:

 Fork the repository.
 Create a new branch (git checkout -b feature-branch).
 Make your changes and commit them (git commit -m 'Add some feature').
 Push to the branch (git push origin feature-branch).
 Open a pull request.
-Please ensure your code follows our contribution guidelines.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
-For questions or feedback, feel free to reach out to us:

-Email: support@unityuplift.com
-GitHub Issues: Create an issue
-Thank you for contributing to Unity Uplift and helping us make a positive impact!